carlossalasamper/open-table-of-contents/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress.

 == Changelog ==

+= 0.1.2 =
+* Fixed utf-8 codification issue with some characters in post content.

 = 0.1.1 =
 * Added list style attribute to table of contents block.